aviggiano/guitar-pro-6/README.md

 ## Recipes

+Here are some frequent usages conveniently packaged in scripts.
+Wrap them in your own script with the path parameters that are good your you.

 #### Basic usage with only one host, no RSE

  - use `01_run_standalone.sh` script to create a container called `gp6-01` in your host